 Van Oel often paints on crumpled aluminium sheets in mono- or multi-chromatic bright tones.
 The impact of natural light or, even better, artificial lighting, brings the whole painting to life, creating the luminescent impression of shimmering lights, producing an unprecedented effect.
 Walter van Oel is also fond of calligraphy, which operates in his works on two levels: as personal expression, and as a reworking of existing cultural signs.
 Signs with no other meaning than that most primal one: a declaration of ‘being’.

-In short, Walter van Oel is a great modern artist.
+In short, Walter van Oel is a great contemporary artist.
 He inherits the simplicity of the best Mondrians and Minimalists.
 His brush has the energetic power of abstract Expressionists.
 Yet his paintings are neither simple nor abstract.

 PRIVATE MUSEUM Dr. OEI HONG DJIEN – MAGELANG